NaniReddyCh/PRGE/README.md

 - Results are saved to `results.json` during training.
 - Only LoRA adapter weights are updated for efficiency.

+## More Details

+For a comprehensive explanation of the methodology, experiments, and results, please refer to the attached paper: **PRGE_fine_tuning.pdf** included in this repository.

 ## References

 - **Research Paper:** [Enabling Efficient On-Device Fine-Tuning of LLMs Using Only Inference Engines](https://arxiv.org/abs/2409.15520)